 Lotte Wilms, Maastricht University/National Library of the Netherlands, provisional title: European Research Libraries in Digital Humanities – Roles and Responsibilities

-Kathleen Gregory, Maastricht University/DANS, provisional title: Searching for Scientific Research Data (expected completion 2020) (funded by NWO Creative Industries Programme) (co-promoter: Andrea Scharnhorst).
+Kathleen Gregory, Maastricht University/DANS, provisional title: Searching for Scientific Research Data (expected completion 2020) (funded by NWO Creative Industries Programme) (co-promoters: Paul Groth and Andrea Scharnhorst).

 Claudia Egher, Maastricht University, Mental Health Expertise Online: The enactment of expertise on major depression and bipolar disorder on online platforms in English and French (awarded December 2019) (recipient of NWO award for ‘PhDs in the humanities’, 2014) (co-promoter: Tamar Sharon)